rohitks483/Cryptocurrency-Price-Forecasting-Dashboard-using-PowerBI/README.md

-# Crypto-Data-Analysis-Using-Power-BI
+# Cryptocurrency-Price-Forecasting-Dashboard-using-PowerBI

-Project to Demonstrate the Crypto Details(Profit, loss, opening time, closing Time etc..)
+Is a Project to Demonstrate the Crypto Details(Profit, loss, opening time, closing Time etc..)

 This Project Focus On analyzeing the give data set and filtering the data and creating a Dashbord.

 CryptoData File contains the data set.

-bg1 is the image used as the background image.
+bgImage is the image used as the background image.

 ![image](https://user-images.githubusercontent.com/104089846/182922226-2fbba1b9-ef0b-405e-916e-c3f9005ed126.png)